lno5555/CDT_BRAVO/ansible_iis_service/README.md

 ## Run

 - Run the playbook:
-`ansible-playbook -i win-inventory.ini hw2_iis.yml`
+`ansible-playbook -i win-inventory.ini iis_feature.yml`
-- Go to windows and type this:
+- Go to windows and type this `http://<WIN_IP_ADDRESS>`
-`http://<WIN_IP_ADDRESS>`
 - or type `curl http://WIN_IP_ADDRESS` to see its working